 In the event of an emergency, call 911.

 Don't Trust Your Vehicle Navigation System/GPS

-Vehicle Navigation Systems and GPS units may provide inaccurate information in the sending drivers the wrong way on one-way roads or leading them to dead ends in remote areas.
+Vehicle Navigation Systems and GPS units may provide inaccurate information, sending drivers the wrong way on one-way roads or leading them to dead ends in remote areas.
 Please see Directions by clicking here!

 Other Travel Tips